 - Additional steps to take to secure SEO rankings

-Online surfing may be frightening when personal information is involved, particularly if exposed to important news about cyberattacks, eCommerce Security and other information leakages.
-Of course, hackers hack websites for common reasons like to get passwords, credit card details, and social security numbers.
+Online surfing may be frightening when personal information is involved, particularly if exposed to important news about cyberattacks, eCommerce Security, and other information leakages.
+Of course, hackers hack websites for common reasons like getting passwords, credit card details, and social security numbers.

 Numerous uses for this information draw hackers to social networking, banking websites, and online businesses.
 Even the sale of such data via dark web networks is possible.
 However, safeguards are in place to prevent the user’s data from being taken.

-The purpose of this article is to give you a better understanding of what is SSL certificate, and why do you need it?.
-To avoid the hassle of having warning sign “Not Secure” while visiting your website, you need to have an SSL certificate in place.
+The purpose of this article is to provide you with a better understanding of what SSL certificates are and why they are necessary.
+In order to prevent the warning sign “Not Secure” from appearing while visiting your website, you must have an SSL certificate.

 Let us move on and understand more about the concept before you plan to buy SSL certificate.